Managing Sudden Wealth: What to Do With a Windfall

 This real example highlights the importance of assembling the right financial team experienced in managing sudden wealth.

-In one instance, we flagged shares for a new client as being eligible for a specific tax benefit called qualified small business stock (QSBS) and then connected the client with a tax advisor experienced with Section 1202 to confirm.
+In more than one instance, we flagged shares for a new client as being eligible for a specific tax benefit called qualified small business stock (QSBS) and then connected the client with a tax advisor experienced with Section 1202 to confirm.

 There’s a saying you don’t know what you don’t know.
 We can’t be experts in everything.
 But when looking for help managing a windfall, consider engaging advisors who specialize in that thing.